zumbalogy/command_search/README.md

 as using negations, comparisons, ors, and ands.

-command_search also provides ways to alias keywords or regular expressions so that the following mapping examples are possible if desired:
+command_search also provides ways to alias keywords or regular expressions so that the following substitutions are possible if desired:
 * `name:alice` to `user_name:alice`
 * `A+` to `grade>=97`
 * `user:me` to `user:59guwJphUhqfd2A` (but with the actual ID)